agilexrm-docs/docs/guides/common/CustomizingLookAndFeel.md

     @import "template.less";
 ```

-5. Modify the *web.config file*, *appSettings section, in order to point to our
+5. Modify the *web.config* file, *appSettings* section, in order to point to our
-    new theme*.
+    new theme.

 ```xml
     <add key="LessThemeFile" value="less/kendo/theme.custom.less" \>